shreyas-jadhav/ra-next-firebase-provider/README.md

 - Interact with databases from `firebase-admin` SDK
 - Able to configure a list of allowed Firebase Users which can access the API.
 - (Less Priority) A custom Next.js catch all route API route handler which will automatically handle the requests and perform relevant actions.

+# Requirements
+This package will require a server environment.
+Thats why I choose Next.js, but this should be eventually be support on other Node.js server platforms too.

 # Architecture